 - salt and pepper to taste

-In the morning, cook the casserole on 375, uncovered, for approximately 45 minutes to one hour, or until the eggs are cooked and the breakfast casserole is nice and golden brown on top.
+In the morning, cook the casserole on 375, uncovered, for approximately 45 minutes, or until the eggs are cooked and the breakfast casserole is nice and golden brown on top.

 - Use your choice of meat for this casserole.
 You can even skip it for a meatless dish.

 - The veggies can be substituted as well, for whatever you like best.

 - Baking time will vary according to your oven, but the eggs should be set in the middle before serving.